What actually counts as “VM protection”

 - Verimatrix and Digital.ai have deeper virtualization than what JSO ships.
 A decade of native-code VM hardening, ported to JS, is real.
 We’re not trying to match it.
 We’re trying to make selective virtualization available at a price-point that doesn’t require a six-figure budget approval.

-- Async/await isn’t supported in v3.2 virtualized code.
+- Async/await isn’t supported in virtualized code.
 The marker on an async function is detected; the function is skipped with an engine warning rather than failing the build.
-Promise-chain transformation is on the v3.3 roadmap.
 If your hot security-critical code is async-heavy, today is not your day.

 A decision framework